RaphaelIT7/gmod-holylib/README.md

 #### number bf_read:ReadBitCoord()

+> NOTE: This is only available for the 32x!

 #### number bf_read:ReadBitCoordBits()

+> NOTE: This is only available for the 32x!

 #### number bf_read:ReadBitCoordMP(bool bIntegral, bool bLowPrecision)

+> NOTE: This is only available for the 32x!

 #### number bf_read:ReadBitCoordMPBits(bool bIntegral, bool bLowPrecision)

+> NOTE: This is only available for the 32x!

 #### number bf_read:ReadBitFloat()

 #### number bf_read:ReadBitLong(number numBits, bool bSigned)
 Reads a number with the given number of bits.

+> NOTE: This is only available for the 32x!

 #### number bf_read:ReadBitNormal()